cecoeco/STROBE.jl/.github/CONTRIBUTING.md

 6. Push your branch to your fork on GitHub:
 7. Open a pull request on the [main repository](https://github.com/cecoeco/STROBE.jl) with a brief description of your changes.

+## ColPrac

+For additional guidance on contributing to Julia packages checkout [ColPrac guide for collaborative practices.](https://github.com/SciML/ColPrac).

 ## Code of Conduct

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.